-For that reason, I cannot recommend Ivacy VPN in 2021 to anyone who has privacy as their number one priority.
-Ivacy may be doing everything by the book and providing complete privacy, but I would not look towards Ivacy's direction due to the lack of regularly publicized privacy audits.
+Therefore, I cannot recommend Ivacy VPN in 2021 to anyone with privacy as their number one priority.
+Ivacy may be doing everything by the book and providing complete privacy, but I would not look towards Ivacy’s direction due to the lack of regularly publicized privacy audits.
 I would go for a more pricey and transparent choice.“

-When a VPN performs so well in this price range and even passes external audits and receives certification by the same alliance that certifies digital heavyweights such as Amazon and Google, it is inevitable to highly recommend it to Borderpolar's readers.
+When a VPN performs so well in this price range, even passes external audits, and receives certification from the same alliance that certifies digital heavyweights such as Amazon and Google, it is inevitable to recommend it to Meta Game Guides’s readers.

 Ivacy’s Business Model

-When evaluating a product or service, it is crucial to understand its target audience's business model.
-My understanding is that Ivacy's priority is providing reliable streaming service unblocking, ease of use, and strong customer support to people who want to use it to overcome the region-blocking of streaming services like Netflix, Hulu, and Disney+.
+When evaluating a product or service, it is crucial to understand its target audience’s business model.
+I understand Ivacy’s priority is providing reliable streaming service unblocking, ease of use, and strong customer support to people who want to use it to overcome the region-blocking of streaming services like Netflix, Hulu, and Disney+.

 Ivacy has not invested in industry-leading speed and latency nor regular privacy evaluations.

-Note: This review is targetting Ivacy's performance and unlocking capabilities on laptops, desktops, and smartphones.
-I have not evaluated Ivacy on 4K smart TVs, so if you want to check whether services like Disney+ are unlocked successfully, you will need to wait for an updated review or do your own research.
+Note: This review is targetting Ivacy’s performance and unlocking capabilities on laptops, desktops, and smartphones.
+I have not evaluated Ivacy on 4K smart TVs, so if you want to check whether services like Disney+ are unlocked successfully, you must wait for an updated review or do your own research.

-Now that is where the previous section about Ivacy‘s business model makes sense.
+That is where the previous section about Ivacy‘s business model makes sense.
 Ivacy is not targeting those who want to browse the web anonymously constantly with the best privacy guarantees and protocols.
-However, in terms of performance, I would give Ivacy a solid 8/10, and that's coming from a location with quite a poor Internet infrastructure.
-My 100Mbps connection can only reach 60-65Mbps, so we have to take this into account.
+However, I would give Ivacy a solid 8/10 in terms of performance, which comes from a location with quite a poor Internet infrastructure.
+My 100Mbps connection can only reach 60-65Mbps, so we must consider this.

 This grade primarily results from how well Ivacy works with streaming service unblocking and its solid performance when streaming even 4K quality videos.